tdowgielewicz/sdc_p4/readme.md

 ---

 #### This file
- This file README.md includes all the rubric points. list can be found [here](https://review.udacity.com/#!/rubrics/571/view) Points
+ This file README.md includes all the rubric points. list can be found [here](https://review.udacity.com/#!/rubrics/571/view)

 #### Camera Calibration
 Before Calibration: